DEVIAS: Learning Disentangled Video Representations of Action and Scene: Experimental Results

-\paragraph{Effect of the disentangle module.} We investigate the effect of the disentangle module.
-We compare DEVIAS without MAS to the Two-Token baseline w/ FAME debiasing baseline.
-As shown in \tabref{abl} (a), incorporating the disentangle module results in $9.1$ points enhancement in the harmonic mean compared to the baseline.
+\textbf{Effect of the disentangling encoder.} We investigate the effect of the DE.
+As shown in \tabref{abl} (a), incorporating the DE results in $13.4$ points enhancement in the H.M. compared to the baseline without the DE (with the AMD).